Federal Criminal Defense Attorney in San Antonio

 Comprehensive Legal Support for Federal Charges

 The Law Office of Guillermo Lara Jr. has you covered.
-Federal crimes are not like any other crimes and our attorney is here to protect your reputation, freedom, money, career, property, and strategically get you through this nightmare.
+Federal crimes are not like any other crimes, and our attorney is here to protect your reputation, freedom, money, career, and property, and strategically guide you through this nightmare.

-Call The Law Office of Guillermo Lara Jr. today at (210) 787-2842 or contact us online to schedule a consultation with our federal crimes lawyer in San Antonio.
+Call The Law Office of Guillermo Lara Jr. today at (210) 787-2842 or contact us online to schedule a free consultation with our federal criminal defense lawyer in San Antonio.

 Why Choose Guillermo Lara Jr. for Federal Defense?

-Attorney Lara has gone through more federal criminal defense jury trials in the last 3 years than any other federal lawyer in San Antonio.
-Most attorneys go their entire careers without a federal trial, but Attorney Lara works your case like it should be done.
+Attorney Lara has handled more federal criminal defense jury trials in the last three years than any other federal lawyer in San Antonio.
+Most attorneys go their entire careers without a federal trial, but Attorney Lara works on your case as it should be done.
 Is your case in another State?
-Not a problem for Attorney Lara, who has fought large scale Federal cases in New York, Chicago, Alabama, and Florida.
+Not a problem for Attorney Lara, who has defended large-scale federal cases in New York, Chicago, Alabama, and Florida.

-The Law Office of Guillermo Lara Jr. is prepared to defend you if you have been accused of breaking federal law or violating the constitution in any state.
-The Federal Criminal Justice system is different than the Texas State system and the punishment in the Federal Criminal system is more severe.
+The Law Office of Guillermo Lara Jr. is prepared to defend you if you have been accused of breaking federal law or violating the Constitution in any state.
+The Federal Criminal Justice system is different from the Texas State system, and the punishment in the Federal Criminal system is more severe.

-From understanding how federal investigations are conducted to how do the feds calculate your sentence, every part of dealing with the feds takes years of experience to master.
-Call Guillermo Lara Jr. today because he is very selective on who he represents.
+From understanding how federal investigations are conducted to how the feds calculate your sentence, every part of dealing with the feds takes years of experience to master.
+Call Guillermo Lara Jr. today because he is very selective about who he represents.

 Navigating the Aftermath of a Federal Arrest

-Part of the reason why this is done with the Feds is that they are trying to prevent panic and preparation from the defendant.
-The element of surprise is key for agents serving warrants.
-A laundry list of reasons why warrants are not disclosed exist, but for now our focus is on what happens after someone is arrested on a Federal Warrant and taken for processing.
+A laundry list of reasons why warrants are not disclosed exists, but for now, our focus is on what happens after someone is arrested on a Federal Warrant and taken for processing.

 Initial Appearance

-If you are arrested for a federal criminal case in San Antonio (Western District of Texas) you will be taken to the United States Federal Court House at 262 W. Nueva Street San Antonio, Texas 78207.
-This is where you will be taken for your Initial Appearance.
-During a Federal Initial Appearance, a U.S. Magistrate Judge will inform you of your right to a preliminary hearing and detention hearing.
+If you are arrested for a federal criminal case in San Antonio (Western District of Texas), you will be taken to the United States Federal Court House at 262 W. Nueva Street, San Antonio, Texas 78207.

 Prior to the arraignment, you will have received a formal charging instrument known as a federal indictment.
 Your attorney will have to analyze this document and explain the charges and the law.
 The federal indictment will list all the federal criminal acts you are accused of and list details.